abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 The Wan Phra offers us a quiet time, a day for stepping back from the busyness of our ordinary activities.
 Here at Abhayagiri, we consistently encourage everyone to do that.
-For instance, we remind the community to refrain from turning on the computer or continuing with work projects.
+For instance, we remind the community to refrain from turning on the computers or continuing with work projects.
 The Observance Day is a time to step back and keep the mind from being cluttered with these kinds of activities.